Maximo Torero: Awards and honours

+In 2014, he was awarded the Order of Agricultural Merit (Chevalier dans l’Ordre du Mérite Agricole) by the French government.

-Torero is the recipient of the Ford Foundation Fellowship, the Inter-American Development Bank Fellowship, and Fulbright Program Fellowship.
+He is the recipient of the Ford Foundation Fellowship, the Inter-American Development Bank Fellowship, and Fulbright Program Fellowship.
 He also received 1997-1998 Ford Foundation ISOP Interdisciplinary Program for Students of Development Areas, University of California Dissertation Year Fellowship; in 2000, he received the Georg Foster Research Fellowship of the Alexander von Humboldt Foundation.

-He has won the World Award for Outstanding Research on Development given by the Global Development Network twice.
-In 2000, Maximo Torero and Javier Escobal won the award for their joint work on the geographical dimension of development, with the work titled “How to Face An Adverse Geography:The Role of Private and Public Assets”, Javier Escobal and Maximo Torero, GRADE (Outstanding Research on Development Award 2000).
+He has twice won the World Award for Outstanding Research on Development given by the Global Development Network.
+In 2000, he and Javier Escobal received the award for their joint work on the geographical dimension of development, titled "How to Face an Adverse Geography: The Role of Private and Public Assets".

-Torero received the Chevalier de l'Ordre du Mérite Agricole in 2014.